Subscribe | Login

 Offered six terms per year, with each term lasting 6.5 weeks, the Baylor OMBA can be completed in as little as one year.

-“With flexible program starts, course offerings and five years to complete the degree, students can enroll when it is convenient for them,” Mary Reinhardt, Associate Director of the Baylor Online MBA, says.
+“With flexible program starts, course offerings and five years to complete the degree, students can enroll when it is convenient for them,” Mary Reinhardt, Director of the Baylor Online MBA, says.
 “Online students are not required to be on the Baylor campus at any time during the program which means there are no geographic limitations.”

 The OMBA curriculum is offered six terms per year and students can take 1-2 courses per term.
 Each course requires a time commitment of roughly 15 to 20 hours per week.

 Additionally, the Baylor OMBA curriculum is taught by the same faculty who teach in Baylor’s traditional on-campus MBA and its Executive MBA programs.